-This project involved demolishing an existing dilapidated bungalow and replacing it with two new houses.
+This project in the Cotswolds AONB involved demolishing an existing dilapidated bungalow and replacing it with two new houses.
 One of these was sold as a plot with planning permission, which partly funded the construction of the other, larger house for our clients.
 The clients were living abroad at the time, so we took charge the whole process for them from start to finish.

 Extensive pre-application consultation with the council informed the design and led to a successful planning outcome.
 The design of the houses was fairly traditional to the street frontage, employing local materials and detailing.
 The sides and rear on the other hand, being not visible to the public realm, were able to be much more contemporary in character.